If you are missing only one or two teeth, there are two excellent options for replacing those teeth. You can have a dental bridge or a dental implant.

 Advantages of a dental bridge:

 - There is no waiting time for healing.
-For a dental implant to heal may require several weeks.
+A dental implant may require several weeks to heal.
 During the interim, you need to wear a temporary tooth.

 - It is usually less expensive.
 Your dental insurance will probably pay benefits for the least expensive tooth replacement option, so the extra expense for a dental implant may be entirely your responsibility.